Service dog receives diploma with owner at New Jersey college graduation

 Justin, who impressively graduated college at just 6 years old, is a yellow Labrador-Golden Retriever mix.

-Seton Hall's graduation also featured speeches from former PepsiCo CEO Indra Nooyi and Borys Gudziak, Metropolitan Archbishop of the Archeparchy of Philadelphia of the Ukrainian Greek Catholic Church.
+Seton Hall's graduation also honored both former PepsiCo CEO Indra Nooyi and Borys Gudziak, Metropolitan Archbishop of the Archeparchy of Philadelphia of the Ukrainian Greek Catholic Church.

 The university graduated 2,337 students total this year — or 2,338, if you count Justin.